 Main subject: Land Resources Engineering

 This main subject offers training in non-agricultural use and application of soil and includes geotechnical aspects (use of soil as a building material or for foundations, slope stability and stability of excavations).
-It also offers training in the role of soil- and groundwater for water management and supply, soil management in relation to environment and land use (erosion, sediment transport, coastal development and protection).
+It also offers training in the role of soil- and groundwater for water management and supply, soil management in relation to environment and land use (erosion, sediment transport and protection).

-An important part of the program (30 credits) is allocated to the master dissertation.
-Guided visits to the research units of all lecturers are organised in semester 1 to offer students a full picture of all relevant research activities and the existing infrastructure.
+An important part of the programme is allocated to the master dissertation.
+Guided visits to the research units of all lecturers are organised in semester 1 and offer students a full picture of all relevant research activities and the existing infrastructure.
 Students start collecting data and conduct field and lab work between semester 2 and 3 (summer holiday).
 In the 2nd year, students avail of the full 2nd semester for all the work related to the master dissertation.
 They have to integrate the acquired knowledge with (guided) self-study, which involves experimental work, data analysis and interpretation, writing and communication.
 The master dissertation is an important measure of the final competences obtained by the student.
-It has to be defended orally before a jury and an audience of peers.

 There is a great demand for experts in physical land resources to address the many challenges ahead of us, particularly resulting from the lack of similar programmes worldwide.
-Implementation of various environmental and climate change related directives and addressing the sustainable development goals, demands well-trained personnel in physical land resources, both in the ‘North’ and ‘South’.
-A recent alumni survey showed that the great majority of alumni were very satisfied with the programme and with the opportunities it created for their current jobs.
-Most alumni are employed in education/training, public service/government or agriculture/agro-industry/water resources/environment sector.
-The graduates have the competence to be active in both basic and applied research at universities, research institutes and other government institutions and non-governmental organisations, and to apply their knowledge and skills as required by the overall development policy of their country.
+Implementation of various environmental and climate change related directives and addressing the sustainable development goals, demands well-trained personnel in physical land resources, both in the Global North and South.
+The great majority of alumni are very satisfied with the programme and with the opportunities it created for their current jobs.
+Most alumni are employed in theory-oriented and applied research at universities or research institutes; policy making at (inter)governmental and non-governmental organisations; education, training, extension or rural innovation; design, management and interventions at small to medium-sized enterprises or corporate businesses; or take up a consultancy or advisory position.